Airbag: Origins

-The airbag "for the covering of aeroplane and other vehicle parts" traces its origins to a United States patent, submitted in 1919 by two dentists from Birmingham, Arthur Parrott & Harold Round and approved in 1920.
+The airbag "for the covering of aeroplane and other vehicle parts" traces its origins to a United States patent, submitted in 1919 by two dentists from Birmingham, Arthur Parrott and Harold Round.
+The patent was approved in 1920.
 Air-filled bladders were in use as early as 1951.
 The airbag specifically for automobile use is credited independently to the American John W. Hetrick, who filed for an airbag patent on 5 August 1952, that was granted #2,649,311 by the United States Patent Office on 18 August 1953.
-German engineer Walter Linderer, who filed German patent #896,312 on 6 October 1951, was issued on 12 November 1953, approximately three months after American John Hetrick.
-Hetrick and Linderer's airbags were both based on a compressed air system, either released by spring, bumper contact, or by the driver.
+German patent #896,312 filed for by engineer Walter Linderer on 6 October 1951 was issued on 12 November 1953, approximately three months after American John Hetrick.
+The airbags proposed by Hetrick and Linderer were based on compressed air released by a spring, bumper contact, or by the driver.
 Later research during the 1960s showed that compressed air could not inflate the mechanical airbags fast enough to ensure maximum safety, leading to the current chemical and electrical airbags.
 In patent applications, manufacturers sometimes use the term "inflatable occupant restraint systems".

 Hetrick was an industrial engineer and member of the United States Navy.
 His airbag design, however, only came about when he combined his experiences working with navy torpedoes with his desire to protect his family on the road.
 Despite working with the major automobile manufacturers of his time, Hetrick was unable to attract investment.
 Although airbags are now required in every automobile sold in the United States, Hetrick's 1951 patent filing serves as an example of a "valuable" invention with little economic value to its inventor.
 Its first commercial use was not implemented until after the patent expired in 1971, at which point the airbag was installed in a few experimental Ford cars.